Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Clones with automatic homeomorphicity

-\begin{theorem} Let $\bU$ be a countable $\omega$-categorical homogeneous relational structure and let $\class{K}$ be a set of structures on $U$, containing $\bU$.
-Suppose that \begin{enumerate} \item $\Aut(\bU)$ acts transitively on $U$, \item $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$, \item $\Age(\bU)$ has the free amalgamation property, \item $\Age(\bU)$ is closed with respect to finite products, \item $\Age(\bU)$ has the \HAP. \end{enumerate} Then $\Pol(\bU)$ has automatic homeomorphicity with respect to $\class{K}$. \end{theorem} \begin{proof} Let $h$ be an isomorphism from $\Pol(\bU)$ to the polymorphism clone of a member of $\class{K}$.
+\begin{proof}[Proof of Theorem~\ref{thstrat2}] Let $h$ be an isomorphism from $\Pol(\bU)$ to the polymorphism clone of a member of $\class{K}$.
 Since $\Age(\bU)$ has the \HAP, and is closed with respect to finite products, it follows that it has the \HAPn, for all $n\in\bN\setminus\{0\}$.
 Thus, since $\Age(\bU)$ has the free amalgamation property, it follows from Corollary~\ref{univpolyfree}, that $\bU$ has universal homogeneous polymorphisms of all arities.
 Thus, by Proposition~\ref{stronggateexistence}, it follows that $\Pol(\bU)$ has a strong gate covering.
-Since $\overline{\Aut(\bU)}$ has automatic homeomorphicity, it follows that the restriction of $h$ to $\overline{\Aut(\bU)}$ is a topological embedding.
+Since $\overline{\Aut(\bU)}$ has automatic homeomorphicity, it follows from Lemma~\ref{closed} that the restriction of $h$ to $\overline{\Aut(\bU)}$ is a topological embedding.
 In particular, $h\restr_{\overline{\Aut(\bU)}}$ is continuous.
 Consequently, since $\Pol(\bU)$ has a strong gate covering, it follows from Lemma~\ref{liftcont} that $h$ is continuous, too.
-Thus, since $\Aut(\bU)$ acts transitively on $U$, $\Age(\bU)$ has the free amalgamation property, $\Age(\bU)$ is closed with respect to finite products, and $\Age(\bU)$ has the \HAP, it follows from Proposition~\ref{autohomhap} that $h$ is a homeomorphism. \end{proof} \begin{corollary} The polymorphism clones of the following countably infinite structures have automatic homeomorphicity: \begin{itemize} \item the Rado-graph (shown already in \cite[Theorem 50]{BodPinPon13}), \item the universal homogeneous digraph, \item the universal homogeneous $k$-uniform hypergraph (for all $k\ge 2$), \end{itemize} \end{corollary}
+Thus, since $\bU$ is $\omega$-categorical, $\Aut(\bU)$ acts transitively on $U$, $\Age(\bU)$ has the free amalgamation property, $\Age(\bU)$ is closed with respect to finite products, and $\Age(\bU)$ has the \HAP, it follows from Proposition~\ref{autohomhap} that $h$ is a homeomorphism. \end{proof} \begin{corollary} Let $\bU$ be a countable $\omega$-categorical homogeneous relational structure and let $\class{K}$ be a set of structures on $U$, containing $\bU$.
+Suppose that \begin{enumerate} \item $\Aut(\bU)$ acts transitively on $U$, but $ \Aut(\bU)$ is not the full symmetric group, \item $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$, \item $\Age(\bU)$ has the free amalgamation property, \item $\Age(\bU)$ is closed with respect to finite products, \item $\Age(\bU)$ has the \HAP. \end{enumerate} Then $\Pol(\bU)$ has automatic homeomorphicity with respect to $\class{K}$. \end{corollary} \begin{proof} We only need to show that $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$, in order to be able to invoke Theorem~\ref{thstrat2}: Since $\bU$ is $\omega$-categorical, it follows that $\bU$ is $\omega$-saturated.
+Since $\Aut(\bU)$ is transitive and $\Age(\bU)$ has the free amalgamation property, and since $\Aut(\bU)$ is not the full symmetric group on $U$, we conclude using \cite[Theorem 4.2.7]{Mac11} that $\Aut(\bU)$ is simple.
+In particular, it has a trivial center.
+Now, from Corollary~\ref{newmonoidauthom} it follows, that $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$. \end{proof}